MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

         ![Screenshot of Manage User Roles dialog where 2 roles have been selected: Productivity tools administrator and Productivity tools user](./IMAGES/Lab03/L3P71.png)

-        Note: You will assign more roles in this lab.
+> [NOTE] Note: You will assign more roles in this lab.
 It is recommended to leave the User screen open.

 **Congratulations!** You have successfully assigned the necessary **Productivity tools** user roles to set up and use agent scripts.